Previous Post: Day 2 – Refugio Frey to Refugio San Martín (Laguna Jakob)

 It had taken us two hours (9:45 to 11:45) to get there from the refugio.
 Handshakes all around – and maybe some relief that we were spared any drama.
 Then it was time to say good-bye to Moritz and Daniel.
-They were going to be switching into warp speed, leaving Diego and I to move along and a more leisurely pace!
+They were going to be switching to warp speed, leaving Diego and me to move along and a more leisurely pace!

 The photos above and below were taken around 11:45 after the two German guys had sped onward.
 After aiming my camera toward the ridge we were heading for, I turned around to get a shot of Diego and our packs.
 We were on the col below Pico Refugio and took a little break before moving on.

 Diego and I were both travelling somewhat heavier than the two guys up ahead; Daniel may have had three kilograms in that tiny backpack of his!
 He was travelling so light he did not even have a sleeping bag with him!
 I had a tent, sleeping bag,Thermarest pad, Goretex rain gear, food for five days … it all added up to about 15 kilograms.
 Diego’s pack weighed a bit less since he was sleeping in the refugios each night.

 A helpful bit of paint on the rocks – the red/white square – told us we were on the “trail”.
 We would climb up to that low section you see between the two peaks.
 There is a vertical stick at the top of the cairn in the middle of the shoulder.

 We would stay high above Laguna Navidad until we got to the ridge which led us to Cerro Navidad and its wooden cross.
 This part of the trail is very poorly marked and we were sometimes left wondering which way was the right way.

 You can see our approximate path on the satellite image below as we crossed the scree slopes high above the laguna.